fp12/fp12.github.io/_posts/2016-11-17-a-simple-event-system.md

 date: 2016-11-17
 ---

-# A simple event system

 ## Context

-As I don't want my game logic to know about the UI system, I needed a simple way to let the UI know when game things happen.
+As I didn't want my game logic to know about the UI system, I needed a simple way to let the UI know when game things happen.

 ## Solution